WillTKaufhold1/seq2struc/README.md

 d must be an integer multiple of 10.5.
 We are not certain to get something this nice however...
 But there is probably some requirement of the minimum loop that can be effectively phrased as a Boolean clause.
 I'm going to have to sketch it to get a better idea...

 ##Implementation

+Use Python library for suffix tree / for picoSAT for SAT solver.

 ##Example